Illinois high school boys basketball scores (1/7/2025)

-High School on SI has Illinois high school boys basketball from every part of the state
+High School on SI has Illinois high school boys basketball from every classification in the state

 The Illinois high school boys basketball season is underway, and High School on SI has scores for every team and classification.